kgabis/business-card-brainfuck/readme.md

 ##About
-The Business Card Brainfuck is a tiny [Brainfuck](http://en.wikipedia.org/wiki/Brainfuck) interpreter which fits on business cards and is only 512 bytes of code.
+Business Card Brainfuck is a tiny [Brainfuck](http://en.wikipedia.org/wiki/Brainfuck) interpreter which fits on business cards and is only 512 bytes of code.
+It's inspired by [Business Card Raytracer](http://www.cs.utah.edu/~aek/code/card.cpp) by Paul Heckbert ([more](http://fabiensanglard.net/rayTracing_back_of_business_card/)).
 It exists mostly to demonstrate how easy it is to implement a Brainfuck interpreter and because I was bored one evening.
 Indented code is located in bf_indent.c.

 ##Code